Carokitty17/Code-Skools/mac-vagrant.md

    ![Drag to Applications](images/mac-vagrant-image_0.gif)

-4. Open Sublime from your *Applications* folder.
+4. Open VSC from your *Applications* folder.

    ![Open From Applications](images/mac-vagrant-image_1.png)